Criticism of the Bible: The Bible and science

-Common points of criticism against the Bible are targeted at the Genesis creation narrative, Genesis flood myth, and the Tower of Babel.
+Common points of criticism against the Bible are targeted at the Genesis creation narrative, Genesis flood narrative, and the Tower of Babel.
 According to young Earth creationism, flat earth theory, and geocentrism, which all take a literal view of the book of Genesis, the universe, and all forms of life on Earth were created directly by God roughly 6,000 years ago, a global flood killed almost all life on Earth, and the diversity of languages originated from God confusing his people, who were in the process of constructing a large tower.
 These assertions, however, are contradicted by contemporary research in disciplines, such as archaeology, astronomy, biology, chemistry, geoscience, and physics.
 For instance, cosmological evidence suggests that the universe is approximately 13.8 billion years old.
 Analyses of the geological time scale date the Earth to be 4.5 billion years old.
 Developments in astronomy show the Solar System formed in a protoplanetary disk roughly 4.6 billion years ago.
 Physics and cosmology show that the Universe expanded, at a rapid rate, from quantum fluctuations in a process known as the Big Bang.
 Research within biology, chemistry, physics, astronomy, and geology has provided sufficient evidence to show life originated over 4 billion years ago through chemical processes.
 Countless fossils present throughout the fossil record, as well as research in molecular biology, genetics, anatomy, physiology, zoology, and other life sciences show all living organisms evolved over billions of years and share a common ancestry.
 Archaeological excavations have expanded human history, with material evidence of ancient cultures older than 6,000 years old.
 Moreover, 6,000 years is not enough time to account for the current amount of genetic variation in humans.
 If all humans were descended from two individuals that lived less than 10,000 years ago, it would require an impossibly high rate of mutation to reach humanity's current level of genetic diversity.

 The argument that the literal story of Genesis can qualify as science collapses on three major grounds: the creationists' need to invoke miracles in order to compress the events of the earth's history into the biblical span of a few thousand years; their unwillingness to abandon claims clearly disproved, including the assertion that all fossils are products of Noah's flood; and their reliance upon distortion, misquote, half-quote, and citation out of context to characterize the ideas of their opponents.